rsquare2010/platformer/part1_README.md

 ## The Business

 The gaming business is a volatile business.
 It is volatile because it changes and moves forward, innovates, and then the cycle repeats.
 The good news is that your team has made millions from the success of breakout.
 You have successfully completed your contract with your old boss and your companies getting positive publicity.
+Your studio has also decided to take on a new project.

-This time however, you have caught the attention of another game designer: Shigeru Miyamoto
+This time however, you have caught the attention of another game designer: Shigeru Miyamoto.

 ## Shigeru Miyamoto
 <img align="left" width="100px" src="./media/miyamoto.JPG" style="float:left;">

 [Shigeru Miyamoto](https://en.wikipedia.org/wiki/Shigeru_Miyamoto) is the legendary game designer of Donkey Kong, Mario and several other Nintendo franchises.
-Miyamoto was impressed with your previous project, and agreeds that fun games are not all about fancy graphics, but are rather all about fun!
+Miyamoto focuses on fun and on developing franchisable characters (think about how many Mario games there have been!).
+What makes a game fun or memorable is a difficult question and often involves much trial and error!
+Miyamoto was very impressed with your previous project and engineering skills.
+He understands building games requires having solid tools to help iterate, and thinks your game engine design skills will be useful for his next big project.

-For inspiration during this project, it may be worthwhile to discuss with your team you favorite Nintendo game when meeting with your team. :)
+**Note:** For inspiration during this project, it may be worthwhile to discuss with your team you favorite Nintendo game when meeting with your team. :)

 ## Platformer Games
 <img align="right" width="250px" src="./media/mario.png" style="float:right;">